-Piotr worked for the Polish Antimonopoly Office (now UOKiK), and later as a board member and Chief Legal Counsel of CANAL+Polska (now nc+), the first pay television in Poland.
+Before joining CDZ, he worked for the Polish Antimonopoly Office (now UOKiK), and acted as a head of the legal department, and board member of CANAL+ Polska (now nc+), the first commercial television station in Poland.

-He cooperates with the Helsinki Foundation for Human Rights and is actively involved in pro bono activities for a number of foundations and private individuals.
+Piotr cooperates with the Helsinki Foundation for Human Rights and the Polish Society of Anti-Discrimination Law, and is actively involved in pro bono activities for a number of foundations and private individuals.

-Piotr is recommended by The Legal 500 EMEA 2016 in the field of employment law.
+Piotr is recommended by The Legal 500 EMEA 2017 in the field of employment law.